eliranmaman/Basic-FireWall/README.md

 # Basic-FireWall ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/eliranmaman/Basic-Firewall) ![C/C++ CI](https://github.com/eliranmaman/Basic-FireWall/workflows/C/C++%20CI/badge.svg?branch=master) ![GitHub top language](https://img.shields.io/github/languages/top/eliranmaman/Basic-FireWall) ![GitHub](https://img.shields.io/github/license/eliranmaman/Basic-Firewall)
-Basic-Firewall is an educational project, using to help me better understood how to write Kernel Modules.
+Basic-Firewall is an educational project, using to help me better understand how to write Kernel Modules.
 This project using netfilters hook for manipulate the network packets.
 Basic-Firewall supporting only IPV-4.

 The Basic-Firewall has its own controller (firewallctl), transferring the user request from the user space to the kernel space through a character device.